ang1337/random-ctf-writeups/RPISEC-lab7A/lab7A_my_writeup.md

 Orange underline - the last 4 bytes that I control in ```numbuf``` buffer (in fact there are 3 more bytes, but it's not aligned to stack, so there is a big chance that I won't have a gadget to use them somehow)

 So, I have roughly 20 bytes for a short ROP chain that must make a stack pointer to point at the heap address which resides in ```edx``` register during execution flow hijacking.
 Not so bad, but are there appropriate gadgets in the binary that will assign ```edx``` value to ```esp``` somehow?
-After some tinkering, I came up with a short and, as I think, elegant gadget sequence that tricks the stack pointer to point at the heap :) Let's take a look at these gadgets that I've found:
+After some time of tinkering, I came up with a short and, as I think, elegant gadget sequence that tricks the stack pointer to point at the heap :) Let's take a look at these gadgets that I've found:

 ```mov eax, edx ; ret```